Employee Return to Campus Protocols

 - If an employee tests positive for COVID-19, they should follow their health department isolation order.

-- If an employee is exposed to COVID-19, they shall quarantine for 14 days from the date of last exposure unless they have been fully vaccinated or directed otherwise by the health department.
+- If an employee is exposed to COVID-19, they shall quarantine for 10 days from the date of last exposure unless they have been fully vaccinated, experienced a significant exposure, or have been directed otherwise by the health department.

-- If an employee has symptoms, the employee shall quarantine until symptoms resolve plus 24 hours (minimum of 10 days) or until released by their physician.
+- If an employee has symptoms but has not been exposed to someone with COVID-19, the employee shall quarantine until symptoms resolve plus 24 hours, or until released by their healthcare provider.